flutter/website/upgrading.md

 permalink: /upgrading/
 ---

-We recommend tracking the `master` branch in the flutter repository, which updates continuously as we improve Flutter.
+We recommend tracking the `alpha` branch in the flutter repository, which is where we push 'known good builds' of Flutter.
+If you want to view the very latest changes, you can track the `master` branch.

 ## Specifying the Flutter SDK for your project